 What are the needs?

 The Philippines is one of the most disaster-prone countries in the world.
 The country has well-developed crisis management capacities but with the incessant occurrence of strong cyclones and storms, often back-to-back, the European Commission has recurrently stepped in to deliver urgently needed humanitarian assistance.
 Around 20 typhoons hit the country every year, many of them destructive.
 The deadliest one so far has been Typhoon Haiyan (known locally as ‘Yolanda’), which crossed the archipelago in early November 2013 causing massive devastation.
-Most recently in mid-December 2015, Typhoon Melor (locally called ‘Nona’) swept across central parts of the country, resulting in widespread devastation.
+In 2016, at least three powerful storms – Typhoon Meranti, Typhoon Sarika and Typhoon Haima – struck the island nation between September and October 2016.
+Locally known as Ferdie, Karen and Lawin, respectively, these systems caused large-scale devastation across northern Luzon, leaving more than one million people affected.
+Earlier in mid-December 2015, Typhoon Melor (locally called ‘Nona’) hit central parts of the island nation, leaving behind a trail of destruction.

 Floods, landslides and the destruction of homes and livelihoods caused by frequent storms often leave people in need of temporary shelter, food and non-food items, clean water and sanitation facilities and primary health care, among others.
 Likewise, displacements because of socio-political turmoil in different zones trigger similar humanitarian needs among vulnerable populations.